Talieisin/britfix/README.md

-# Spelling Fixer
+# Britfix

-A tool to convert American spellings to British English.
+Convert American spellings to British English.
 Originally created to fix the US spelling output from LLMs, but useful for anyone who needs British spellings in their documents and code.

 ## Features